utdata/icj-project-template/README.md

 The instructions for how to create a service account on Google are [here](https://cloud.google.com/docs/authentication/getting-started). **Make sure you're logged into a personal gmail account**.
 If you use your school email, you might not have permissions to create a service account.
 Follow the link above and click on `Go to the Service Account Key page`.

 - First, you must create a project.
 Project is a little misleading because you do not need to do this for each project.
-You only need to do this once per email address per computer.
+You only need to do this once per email address.
 I've named my project `icj-project`.

-> Question for Elbert here: Will I ]have to set up a new "project" if I'm using the same account but a different computer?
-Or can I just use the same credentials file on two computers?

 - You are next directed to create a service account key.
   - For **Service account**, choose "New service account"